Here's an updated list of positive cases, deaths - Up News Info Detroit - Up News Info

 38,099 people in Michigan have recovered from the coronavirus as of May 29.

-- Recovery Note: During this response, MDHHS is reviewing vital record statistics to identify any case confirmed by the COVID-19 laboratory that is 30 days from its onset of illness to represent recovery status.
+- Recovery Note: During this response, MDHHS is reviewing vital record statistics to identify any laboratory-confirmed COVID-19 cases that are 30 days from their onset of illness to represent recovery status.
 As the pandemic continues to plague Michigan, this group will expand to include more cases.
 Recovered is defined as the number of people with a confirmed diagnosis of COVID-19 who are alive 30 days after the start (or the reference date if the start is not available).
 The number of people recovered on May 29, 2020 represents people confirmed by COVID-19 with a start date of April 29, 2020 or earlier.
 If a person dies from a COVID-related cause,gt; 30 days from start / referral, they are removed from the number of people recovered.
 These numbers will be updated every Saturday.

 |County